 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2023-07 Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses on an annual and interim basis.
 The amendment is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-Early adoption is permitted.
-The amendment should be applied retrospectively to all prior periods presented in the financial statements.
-Upon adoption, our disclosures regarding segment reporting will be expanded accordingly.
+We adopted the guidance for the year ended December 31, 2024 and applied it retrospectively to all prior periods presented in the financial statements.
+Upon adoption, our disclosures regarding segment reporting was expanded.
+See Note 21 - Segment Reporting and Other Disaggregated Information.